What it is

 This tool integrates with Data Manager, allowing to perform certain operations on entire DataSets which would otherwise take certain effort:

-- Truncate last N bars (or N days of intraday data)
+- Truncate last or first N bars (or N days of intraday data)

 - Wipe the entire DataSet data (to help mass reload)